cjweeks/tensorflow-cmake/README.md

 reoository will allow one to build a C++ project using cmake without needing to build inside the TensorFlow repsoitory or generate a large binary.

-Note: The instructions here correspond to an Ubuntu Linux environment; although some command may differ for other operating systems and distributions, the general ideas are identical.
+Note: The instructions here correspond to an Ubuntu Linux environment; although some commands may differ for other operating systems and distributions, the general ideas are identical.

 ## Step 1: Install TensorFlow
 - Donwload TensorFlow from its git repository: `git clone https://github.com/tensorflow/tensorflow`